RemiFigea/avatar_blender_mediapipe/README.md

 You need to have Blender installed on your computer.

 I worked on a windows computer with Blender 4.2.

+To run the main script, make sure the files in the /data folder are present, and then simply execute:

 1. **Clone the Repository:**
    ```bash